ajing/ChemTreeMap/docs/source/frontend.rst

 Frontend
 ========

-The frontend is written in JavaScript, and runs in modern (HTML5 enabled) web browsers.
+The frontend, written in JavaScript, requires in modern (HTML5 enabled) web browsers.
-It is an `angularjs`_ app, and was scaffolded using `yeoman`_, using the `angular`_ generator.
+It is an `angularjs`_ app, which was scaffolded using `yeoman`_, and `angular`_ generator.
-The visualization uses the `D3.js`_ library to render the images.
+We uses the `D3.js`_ library to render images and the force directed graphs.

 Dependencies
 ------------